christophergandrud/pltesim/README.md

 ![plot of chunk temp-multievent](figure/temp-multievent-2.png)

-By default the baseline scenario has all of the fitted values at 0.
+By default the baseline scenario has all covariate values fitted at 0.
 You can supply a custom baseline scenario in the second row of the counterfactual (`cf`) data frame.
 For example:

 ```r